 Interpret and validate results

 After you fit the model, review the prediction results and visualizations to see how well the model predicted the numeric field.
+Results are based on your testing data.
 You can use the following methods to evaluate your predictions:

 Charts and Results Applications Actual vs. Predicted Scatter Chart This visualization plots the predicted value against the raw actual values for the predicted field.
 The closer the points are to the line, the better the model.
 Hover over the blue dots to see actual values.
 Residuals Histogram This visualization shows the difference between the actual values and the predicted values.
 Hover over the predicted values (blue bars) to see the number of residual errors and the sample count values.
 Residuals commonly end on a bell curve clustered tightly around zero.
 R2 Statistic This statistic shows how well the model explains the variability of the result.
 100% (a value of 1) means the model fits perfectly.
 The closer the value is to 1, the better the result.
 Root Mean Squared Error This chart shows the variability of the result, which is the standard deviation of the residual.
 The formula takes the difference between the actual and predicted values, squares this value, takes an average, and then takes a square root.
 This value can be arbitrarily large and just gives you an idea of how close or far the model is.
 These values only make sense within one dataset and shouldn't be compared across datasets.
 Fit Model Parameters Summary This summary displays the coefficients associated with each variable in the regression model.
 A relatively high coefficient value shows a high association of that variable with the result.
 A negative value shows a negative correlation.
 Actual vs. Predicted Overlay This overlay shows the actual values against the predicted values, in sequence.
 Residuals The residuals show the difference between predicted and actual values, in sequence.